idoerg/CAFA-sp-targets/README.md

 Download the latest SwissProt file from here: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz

-Targets for CAFA 2 will be provided from the June 2013 releae of SwissProt: ftp://ftp.uniprot.org/pub/databases/uniprot/previous_releases/release-2013_06/knowledgebase/knowledgebase2013_06.tar.gz
+Targets for CAFA 4 will be provided from the September 18, 2019 release of UniprotKB/SwissProt (2019_08)
+ftp://ftp.uniprot.org/pub/databases/uniprot/previous_releases/release-2019_08/knowledgebase/knowledgebase2019_08.tar.gz

 This downloads a large (15GB) tarball containing a TrEMBL file and a SwissProt file.
 Only the Swissprot file will be used.